pascal20100/pvpy/README.md

 pvpy
 ====

-Repo of (mostly untidied) python tools and utility functions, made accessible to the public
+Repo of (mostly untidied) python tools and utility functions.

+pythonlib/ should be added to your PYTHONPATH scripts/ has some command-line tools